wesslen/vast2017-anchoringeffect/README.md

 **Numerical:**

-Number used in relation to the users task: was the number of protests higher than XX ?
+Number used in relation to the users' task: was the number of protests higher than XX ?

 *   High: 152 protests